CSchoel/arbitrary-but-fixed/_drafts/ai-explaind-image-recognition.md

 ## Comparing images

-Not that we know how to read images into a computer program, we can start thinking about how to adjust our nearest neighbor algorithm to cope with 28x28 pixel images of digits.
+Now that we know how represent images in a format that can be understood by a computer program, we can start thinking about how to adjust our nearest neighbor algorithm to cope with 28x28 pixel images of digits.
 First, let's start by revisiting our spam detection algorithm:

 ### Algorithm: Simple spam detector